 What is SMS marketing and how does it stack up against WhatsApp marketing?
 In this post, we’ll look at the differences between these two text-based messaging options for businesses.

-SMS marketing and WhatsApp marketing are two popular text-based communication options businesses available to them today.
+SMS marketing and WhatsApp marketing are two popular text-based communication options for businesses available to them today.

 Whether you’re a new business looking at effective ways to market your product or an established firm hoping to widen your reach over your target audience, both of these are great ways to help boost sales and grow your business.